madmurphy/libconfini/MANUAL.md

 ##now=Sunday April 3rd, 2016
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-one obtains the wanted result:
+we obtain the wanted result:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :: Content of 'ambiguous.conf' ::